shrhdk/theta-plugin-web-ui-browser/README.md

 # THETA Plug-in Web UI Browser

-Simple web browser that can access the web UI of THETA plug-in even on Android 9. ([日本語版はこちら](README.ja.md))
+A simple web browser that can access the web UI of THETA plug-in even on Android 9. ([日本語版はこちら](README.ja.md))

-On Android 9, when the cellular network is enabled, the browser can not connect to the web UI of the THETA plugin.
+On Android 9, if cellular network is enabled, the browser can not connect to the THETA plug-in's web UI.

 It is available on Google Play.